-310 Natick, MA).
-Data will be divided into the 4 experimental conditions (i.e., Aware-GO, Unaware-

-- NOGO, Aware-NOGO, Unaware-GO).
-For each participant, trials with reaction times lower than 150 - ms and higher than 3 standard deviations from the mean will be excluded from the analysis.
-Data will

-331 2.8.2 EROS data

-332 Pre-processing of continuous phase delay (i.e., time-of-flight) data will be computed by means of a dedicated in-house software, P-POD (Pre-Processing of Optical Data, run in Matlab, version 333 R2013b).
-Thus, raw data will be normalized (i.e., corrected for phase wrapping and de-trended to 334 remove low-frequency drifts), demeaned and filtered by means of a 6th order Butterworth band-pass 335 filter which allows frequencies between 0.5 Hz and 15 Hz.
-Pulse artifact will be removed by using a 336 regression algorithm (GRATTON et al., 1995).
-After that, data will be averaged separately for each 337 subject, condition, and channel and segmented into epochs time-locked to the onset of the stimulus.
-338 Each epoch will comprise a period from 486 ms before the stimulus onset to 998 ms following the 339 stimulus onset, resulting in an epoch lasting 1484 ms. Subsequently, statistical analyses will be 340 computed with an in-house software package (Opt-3d; (Gratton, 2000)), which provides statistical 341 spatial maps of fast optical data.
-342

-To perform statistics, data from channels whose diffusion paths intersect a given voxel will be combined (Wolf et al., 2014).
-Phase delay data will be spatially filtered with an 8-mm Gaussian kernel and baseline corrected using a 204 ms time-window preceding the stimulus onset.
-Within each ROI, t-Statistics will be calculated at group level, converted into Z-scores and corrected for multiple comparisons using random field theory (Worsley et al., 1995; Kiebel et al., 1999).
-Then, Z-scores will be weighted and orthogonally projected onto the surface of an MNI template brain, according to the physical homogenous model (Arridge & Schweiger, 1995; Gratton, 2000).

-In order to investigate the neural dynamics related to conscious vision and to disentangle the role of the motor areas, the following contrasts between conditions will be computed: 1) Aware-GO versus Unaware-GO and 2) Aware-NOGO versus Unaware-NOGO.
-These contrasts allow to investigate the research questions the proposed study aims at answering (see Section 3 for a detailed description of the planned analysis).
-Importantly, both frequentist and Bayesian statistics (with default priors) will be computed, to test both positive and negative effects.

-Moreover, Granger Causality analysis will be computed.
-Granger Causality analysis allows to explore the predictive interactions between different brain areas at different time-points.
-Specifically, this approach requires a region of interest (ROI) to be used as a "seed" and investigating whether the activity of this seed predicts activity in the other ROIs at a later time-lag, by deriving statistical maps from t-statistics computation (then transformed into z scores) for each lag.
+- expected to respond.
+Thus, catch trials will be analyzed separately for the two conditions (GO and - NOGO) by means of a paired sample t-test (two-tailed), in order to ensure that the behavioral - performance follows the above-mentioned trend.
+Paired sample t-tests (two-tailed) will indeed be - performed to test whether catch trials performance is significantly different from critical trials. - 353 2.8.2 EROS data - Pre-processing of continuous phase delay (i.e., time-of-flight) data will be computed by means of a - dedicated in-house software, P-POD (Pre-Processing of Optical Data, run in Matlab, version - R2013b).
+Thus, raw data will be normalized (i.e., corrected for phase wrapping and de-trended to - 357 remove low-frequency drifts), baseline corrected demeaned and filtered by means of a 6th order - 358 Butterworth band-pass filter which allows frequencies between 0.5 Hz and 15 Hz.
+Pulse artifact will - be removed by using a regression algorithm (GRATTON et al., 1995).
+After that, data will be - averaged separately for each subject, condition, and channel and segmented into epochs time-locked - to the onset of the stimulus.
+Each epoch will comprise a period from 486 ms before the stimulus onset - 362 to 998 ms following the stimulus onset, resulting in an epoch lasting 1484 ms. Subsequently, - statistical analyses will be computed with an in-house software package (Opt-3d; (Gratton, 2000)), - which provides statistical spatial maps of fast optical data. - To perform statistics, data from channels whose diffusion paths intersect a given voxel will be - 366 combined (Wolf et al., 2014).
+Phase delay data will be spatially filtered with an 8-mm Gaussian - kernel and baseline corrected using a 204 ms time-window preceding the stimulus onset.
+Within each - ROI, t-Statistics will be calculated at group level, converted into Z-scores and corrected for multiple - 369 comparisons using random field theory (Worsley et al., 1995; Kiebel et al., 1999).
+Then, Z-scores - will be weighted and orthogonally projected onto the surface of an MNI template brain, according to - the physical homogenous model (Arridge & Schweiger, 1995; Gratton, 2000). - In order to investigate the neural dynamics related to conscious vision and to disentangle the role of - the motor areas, the following contrasts between conditions will be computed: 1) Aware-GO versus - Unaware-GO and 2) Aware-NOGO versus Unaware-NOGO.
+These contrasts allow to investigate the - 375 research questions the proposed study aims at answering (see Section 3 for a detailed description of - the planned analysis).
+Importantly, both frequentist and Bayesian statistics (with default priors) will - be computed, to test both positive and negative effects. - Moreover, Granger Causality analysis will be computed.
+Granger Causality analysis allows to explore - 379 the predictive interactions between different brain areas at different time-points.
+Specifically, this - approach requires a region of interest (ROI) to be used as a "seed" and investigating whether the activity of this seed predicts activity in the other ROIs at a later time-lag, by deriving statistical maps from t-statistics computation (then transformed into z scores) for each lag.